Pathos14489/chat-replayer/README.md

 I've tried a sort of automatic bias encoding, but it's not exactly what I'd call great.
 It was an interesting experiment and I might fool around with it more later.
 I think having the biases be dated and based on 6-month periods instead of the entire history might be more accurate, but I digress.
 If you wanna try it out, just toggle the experimental variable to true in the main script.
 Some Users are a little crazy with it enabled though, you've been warned.

+# AI Users

+If you supply a NAI Bearer Token, it'll start generating for the other users using their API.
+The AI users are pretty good in my opinion, but there's a lot of room for improvement.
+The users currently operate on a similar schedule to what they actually did when they originally chatted on the server.
+If you're having a conversation with one though, it won't leave.
+And uh, if you leave one by themselves, I don't think they can leave either 'cause they'll keep themselves busy indefinitely as they lose their grip on sanity and delve into a pit of confusing self conversations.

 Also I've temporarily removed the other rooms because I have to update them.